Gustaf Åbergsson: Stage career

 He made his debut on the Royal Dramatic Theatre in 1788, but performed on the Stenborg Theatre until he was finally given a contract at the royal theatre in 1798.
 He changed his surname from Åberg to Åbergsson, because he wanted to avoid being connected to his sister, actress and opera singer, Inga Åberg (1773–1837).

 Gustav Åbergsson was described as beautiful, with a fine figure, posture and grace and an easy manner, and was often given hero- and lover parts: "roles, which demands a beautiful body and pleasantness".
 He had an easy and refined way of acting and reportedly pleased the audience "By his attractive figure, his true way of acting and his refined manners."

 He made many study trips to Paris.
 In 1812, he was made prefect of the dramatic stage.

 In 1819, he and his spouse played the leading parts in Romeo and Juliet, the first time this play was performed in Stockholm (though it had been performed in Norrköping in 1776).

 In 1820–1823, he was director of the Segerlind Theatre in Gothenburg.
-After this, he was instructor, and from 1828–1831, headmaster of Dramatens elevskola.
+After this, he was instructor, and from 1828–1831, headmaster of the Royal Dramatic Training Academy.
 He retired in 1834.